learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 ![Install Render](https://curriculum-content.s3.amazonaws.com/phase-4/deploying-rails-api/install-render.png)

 Click "Install."
 You should then be taken back to the "Create a New Web Service" page, which should now show a list of your GitHub repos.
+We won't actually create a web service just yet so you are free to navigate away from the page at this point.

 ### Install the Latest Ruby Version